 CSK (C-Terminal Src Kinase) is a Protein Coding gene.
-Diseases associated with CSK include Breast Cancer and Colorectal Cancer.
-Among its related pathways are RET signaling and VEGF Signaling Pathway.
+Diseases associated with CSK include Colorectal Cancer and Breast Cancer.
+Among its related pathways are RET signaling and Development ERBB-family signaling.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is MATK.

 UniProtKB/Swiss-Prot Summary for CSK Gene

 Non-receptor tyrosine-protein kinase that plays an important role in the regulation of cell growth, differentiation, migration and immune response.
 Phosphorylates tyrosine residues located in the C-terminal tails of Src-family kinases (SFKs) including LCK, SRC, HCK, FYN, LYN or YES1.
 Upon tail phosphorylation, Src-family members engage in intramolecular interactions between the phosphotyrosine tail and the SH2 domain that result in an inactive conformation.
 To inhibit SFKs, CSK is recruited to the plasma membrane via binding to transmembrane proteins or adapter proteins located near the plasma membrane.
 Suppresses signaling by various surface receptors, including T-cell receptor (TCR) and B-cell receptor (BCR) by phosphorylating and maintaining inactive several positive effectors such as FYN or LCK.